Addiction Help: Treatment for Every Type of Substance Use Disorder

 Benzodiazepine withdrawal is one of only two drug withdrawal syndromes that can be directly fatal — along with alcohol.
 Never stop benzos abruptly without medical supervision.

 Prescription opioids, stimulants (Adderall), and sedatives (Z-drugs like Ambien) can all produce physical dependence and addiction, even when taken as prescribed.
 Counterfeit pills containing fentanyl are increasingly common.
-Treatment options depend on the specific medication involved.
+Treatment depends on the specific medication involved.

 Editorial Standards: The information on this website is reviewed by licensed clinical counselors and addiction medicine specialists.
 Addiction Helpline America does not accept payment to influence treatment recommendations.
 We do not receive any commission or fee dependent upon which treatment provider a caller chooses.
 This website is for informational purposes only and does not provide medical advice.
 If you are experiencing a medical emergency, call 911. • About Us • Privacy Policy